 “Unable to even lean on the jury box without wincing, I ultimately laid down on the floor, hoping that taking the weight off my feet by being prone might lessen the pain.
 At this point, the judge puts a stop to the cross-examination and says, ‘Did we lose someone?
 Juror number three?’
 I weakly respond ‘I’m down here, your honor.’
 Nice guy that he was, the judge said ‘I understand you’re having some problems, but I really think it’s important you see the witness’ face as she testifies.’
 I replied ‘I’m in such rectal agony right now, I couldn’t care less about seeing the witnesses face, your honor.’
 When he asked what the court could do for me, I asked for a ten-minute break, which he quickly granted.”

-I Feel Bad About My Neck: And Other Thoughts on Being A Woman by Nora Ephron (2008)
+3. I Feel Bad About My Neck: And Other Thoughts on Being a Woman by Nora Ephron (2008)

-Her essay, “I Hate My Purse,” is one of the most relatable chapters to anyone who carries a bag around with them all day.
+Her essay, “I Hate My Purse,” is one of the most relatable chapters for anyone who carries a bag around with them all day.
 Here is an excerpt below:

 “This is for women whose purses are a morass of loose Tic Tacs, solitary Advils, lipsticks without tops, ChapSticks of unknown vintage, little bits of tobacco even though there has been no smoking going on for at least ten years, tampons that have come loose from their wrappings, English coins from a trip to London last October, boarding passes from long-forgotten airplane trips, hotel keys from God-knows-what hotel, leaky ballpoint pens, Kleenexes that either have or have not been used but there’s not way to be sure one way or another…”

-Kiss Me Like A Stranger: My Search for Love and Art by Gene Wilder (2010)
+4. Kiss Me Like a Stranger: My Search for Love and Art by Gene Wilder (2010)